Xbloro/xbloro.github.io/_posts/2020-11-11-GUI-encryption-Tool.md

 Thing is, we need to pass the key between two people in a secure way.
 That's where asymmetrical cryptographic come in place.
 For this one, i used RSA.

 So basically, data are encrypted with AES and a random generated Key.
-Then this key is encrypted using a public RSA Keys.
+Then this key is encrypted using a public RSA Key.

 The tool is pretty straight forward :
 - One button to create RSA keys;